Mabhanga/Syspro-mobile-qa/README.md

 ## Suspected root cause

 Syspro's current careers page is hosted on Hibob (`syspro.careers.hibob.com`, linked from the site's live footer and desktop nav).
-The 404 page returned by the mobile burger-menu link is branded **Pinpoint**, a different careers/ATS platform — suggesting Syspro migrated ATS providers at some point, updated the footer and desktop nav links, but left a stale link to the old Pinpoint-hosted careers page in the mobile burger menu.
+The 404 page returned by the mobile burger menu link is branded **Pinpoint**, a different careers/ATS platform suggesting Syspro migrated ATS providers at some point, updated the footer and desktop nav links, but left a stale link to the old Pinpoint-hosted careers page in the mobile burger menu.

 ## Tests